 Over the few days we will focus all our effort on searching for Snow Leopard.
 Our local guides know this area very well and have had some excellent observations at close range and animals have even been seen from vehicles!
 However, each year is different and our daily plan will depend on the latest local information and news from the local herders.

 Whilst searching for this amazing cat we will also have plenty of other wildlife to keep us entertained.
 Bearded Vultures and Upland Buzzards will be regular as well as Horned Larks and White-winged Snowfinch.
 Other birds we should find close to camp include Mongolian Finch, Pere David’s Snowfinch, Brown Accentor and the endemic Kozlov’s Accentor, Himalayan Beautiful Rosefinch and maybe Great Rosefinch and Wallcreeper.
 Of course there are plenty of mammals other than Snow Leopard that we will be looking for too.
 Siberian Ibex should be seen on a daily basis and we have a good chance of finding the impressive Argali and Wolves.
 Pallas’s Cats are regularly seen in these mountainous areas and will also be a key target species during our stay.

 Our Ger Camp is very comfortable and we will have a dedicated cook to provide us with meals.
 The Gers will be heated by woodburning stoves and each Ger will have traditional beds and very warm sleeping bags!

-We will take the 20 minute transfer to Ulaanbaatar airport where the tour concludes.
+We will take the 20 minute transfer to Ulaanbaatar airport for a morning flight where the tour concludes.

 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides